tripattern/howtos/laptopSetup.md

 # Laptop Setup

+## Swap Space
+* Up to 2GB of RAM should be 2 x amount of installed RAM
+* Above 2GB it should be amount of RAM + 2GB

 ## Dual Boot Windows / Ubuntu
 * Resize windows partition
 * Then a do a normal install of ubuntu with...